aryanT-aficionado/Stellar-Evolution/README.md

 Stellar evolution theory has long been guided by physical models derived from stellar structure equations and nuclear physics.
 While powerful, these models often rely on simplifying assumptions—about convection, mass loss, metallicity, and binary interactions—that are difficult to test observationally at scale.

-Enter **Gaia**: a revolutionary space observatory providing astrometric, photometric, and spectroscopic data for over **1.8 billion stars**.
+**Gaia**: a revolutionary space observatory providing astrometric, photometric, and spectroscopic data for over **1.8 billion stars**.
 With parallaxes, proper motions, and multi-band photometry, Gaia enables us to construct detailed Hertzsprung-Russell (HR) diagrams with unprecedented accuracy and sample size.

 This project leverages this wealth of data to:

 - **Build empirical models** of stellar evolution stages,
 - **Validate theoretical predictions**—like the mass-lifetime relation—using rigorous statistical methods,
 - And create a **fully reproducible pipeline** that connects raw Gaia queries to publication-ready figures and inference.

-We treat stars not just as points in an HR diagram, but as outcomes of stochastic processes shaped by mass, age, and environment—opening the door to probabilistic modeling in stellar astrophysics.

 ### 1.2 Core Objectives 💡